acoyfellow/JotDB/README.md

 [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/acoyfellow/jotdb)

 A lightweight, schema-less database built on Cloudflare Durable Objects.
-Perfect for quick prototyping and applications that need simple data storage without the complexity of traditional databases.
+Think of it as Firestore's security rules, but with Zod validation built-in.
+Perfect for both internal and external APIs, with automatic type safety and validation.

 > **Cloudflare Products**: JotDB works with any Cloudflare product that supports Durable Objects:
 > - Cloudflare Workers